THIS DATE IN HISTORY: Nov. 26

 Video: Bobby Orr revolutionized defensive position

 1983: Wayne Gretzky begins an NHL-record 17-game assist streak when he has five for the Edmonton Oilers in an 8-6 loss at the St. Louis Blues.
-It comes during his NHL-record 51-game point streak.
+It comes during his 51-game point streak, also an NHL record.

 1984: Two days after playing against the Red Wings, Canadiens forward Guy Lafleur announces his retirement.
 He ends his NHL career with 518 goals and Canadiens records of 728 assists and 1,246 points.
 Lafleur is inducted into the Hockey Hall of Fame in 1988 but soon after returns to play with the Rangers.
 He plays one season in New York and two with the Quebec Nordiques before retiring for good.

 1999: Steve Yzerman scores his 600th NHL goal in Detroit's 4-2 win against the Oilers at Joe Louis Arena.
 He becomes the 11th player in League history to reach 600 goals.
 The milestone comes a week after Yzerman's 900th assist; he joins Gretzky, Howe, Marcel Dionne and Mark Messier as the only NHL players with 600 goals and 900 assists.

 Video: Joe Moment: Steve Yzerman scores his 600th NHL goal